cuthbertLab/music21/music21/doc/moduleCommon.rst

 **pop()**

-    D.pop(k[,d]) -> v, remove specified key and return the corresponding value.
-If key is not found, d is returned if given, otherwise KeyError is raised
+    D.pop(k[,d]) -> v, remove specified key and return the corresponding value If key is not found, d is returned if given, otherwise KeyError is raised

 **popitem()**

-    D.popitem() -> (k, v), remove and return some (key, value) pair as a 2-tuple; but raise KeyError if D is empty.
+    D.popitem() -> (k, v), remove and return some (key, value) pair as a 2-tuple; but raise KeyError if D is empty

 **setdefault()**